redwanhuq/pokemon_analysis/README.md

 ## This repo contains all analyses I've performed using the Pokemon dataset
 ### Contents
 - Pokemon dataset (CSV)
-- Exploring the Pokemon dataset with pandas and seaborn (Jupyter iPython notebook)
+- Exploring the Pokemon dataset with pandas and seaborn (Jupyter iPython notebook - Anaconda distribution)